nhantrichuyenanh/win-11-ofb/README.md

 # Windows 11 Order of Business:
 > [!IMPORTANT]
-> This guide assumes you have experience in using Windows.
+> This guide assumes you can navigate Windows using menu interfaces.

 - [I. Preparations](#i-preparations)
 - [II.
 System modifications](#ii-system-modifications)